 Early Repayment Fee: If you get a fixed rate business loan, you may have to pay an early repayment fee if you decide to pay off the loan before the end of the term.

 This is a very difficult question to answer as there are many variables.
 Generally speaking the better your credit history and the longer you’ve been in business the more you’ll be able to borrow.

 Things banks and lenders will look at include: cash flow, turnover, net profit, ability to manage monthly payments, credit history, and bank account statements.

 You can see what some of the UK’s top lenders offer in our guide to the Top 28 Business Loans.

-However, your best bet to find out exactly how much you can borrow is to use a service like Funding Options, which allows you to compare options and even apply online.
+However, your best bet to find out exactly how much you can borrow is to use a service like Think Business Loans, which allows you to compare options and even apply online.

 How Can I Apply For a Business Loan?

 You basically have two choices when it comes to applying for a loan.
 Either you go direct to the bank or lender or you use a broker or comparison service.

 If you click the button below, you can get a free no obligation quote from Funding Options, who compare up to 50 providers: